What is Your Happiness Default?

 SUNDAY GRATITUDE

-Both groups of people were studied extensively over several years, and researchers discovered that winning the lottery didn’t make the winners any happier, and paraplegics weren’t any less happy than they were before their accident.
+Both groups of people in these two scenarios were studied extensively over several years, and researchers discovered that winning the lottery didn’t make the winners any happier, and paraplegics weren’t any less happy than they were before their accident.
 How can this be?

 Our brains are fascinating organs.
-They think constantly, and not a moment goes by that we don’t have a thought.
-But our brains tend to focus on the negative.
-When we allow our brains to run our thoughts uninhibited on the negative or harmful subjects they habitually default to, and without us paying much attention, this is where we run into trouble, because these thoughts are outright inaccurate.
-They’re lies our brain tells us to protect us:
+For a lot of neurodivergent people, not a moment goes by that we don’t have a thought.
+But our brains tend to focus on the negative, and this is part of our survival mechanisms.
+But, when we allow our brains to run our thoughts uninhibited on negative or harmful subjects, these thoughts lower our default level of happiness, which runs us into trouble because these thoughts are outright inaccurate.
+They’re lies our brain tells us in an attempt to protect us and ensure our survival.

 "Why can't I get my s#!t together like everyone else?
 I'm such a loser."

 These kinds of narratives have gone on for so long—for a lifetime, in most cases—that we hardly notice them, but they have detrimental effects on our peace and happiness.
-The stress hormones produced by these stealthy thoughts have a direct impact on our cognitive functions and our health.
+The stress hormones produced by these stealthy thoughts have a direct impact on our cognitive functions making neurodivergent challenges worse, and creating disease in our bodies.

 It's important to point out that people with ADHD and other neurodivergencies have nervous systems that are hyper aroused, so we feel and experience negative emotions, thoughts, and feelings in a bigger way than our neurotypical counterparts.
-Because of this, it is imperative to our overall wellbeing to learn the tools that interrupt these habits of thought.
+Because of this, it is imperative to learn the tools that interrupt these habits of thought.

-So how do you become more aware of these habits of thought and their impact?
+So how do you accomplish this?
 Neuroscience for the win!

-The second step is understanding that they are lies, narratives your brain made up a long time ago to protect you, but now they’re hurting you.
+3. Understand that these negative thoughts are lies, narratives your brain made up a long time ago to protect you, but now they’re hurting you.

-Step three, is learning how to shut down the electrical impulses from your primal/survival brain.
-Focusing on or contemplating things you are or can be grateful for brings your thought processes out of your survival brain and into your prefrontal cortex (PFC) where all your creativity, wisdom, and problem-solving skills reside.
+4. Learn to shut down these electrical impulses from your survival brain through mindfulness.
+One of the quickest ways to do this is to focus on things you are or can be grateful for, e.g., “My coffee is just the way I like it this morning!”, “I can see patches of blue sky, and it’s beautiful.”, “The breeze is grazing my cheeks, and it’s a delicious feeling!”
+This brings your thought processes out of your survival brain (past events of potential future events) and into your prefrontal cortex (PFC) and the present moment where all of your innate creativity, wisdom, and creative problem-solving skills reside.

-When we spend at least 15 minutes each day in gratitude or mindfulness, we build new neural pathways to the PFC and weaken old and well-established neural pathways to the survival brain.
-Over time, the negative narratives we’re used to hearing show up less often, are quieter, and are shorter in duration.
+When we spend at least 15 minutes each day in gratitude or mindfulness, we build new neural pathways to the PFC, and weaken old and well-established neural pathways to the survival portions of the brain.
+Over time, the negative narratives we’re used to hearing show up less often, are quieter, and shorter in duration.

-Happiness is a skill, and skills can be learned!
+In a nutshell, happiness is a skill, and skills can be learned.
 Learning these skills increases our default level of happiness.

 #happinessisaskill #adhdlatediagnosis #adhdwomen #adhdsupport #adhdroutines #adhdexecutivefunctionskills #adhdlifecoach #adhdlifecoaching #adhdcoaching #adhdcoachingworks #adhdneuroscience #neuroscience #neuroplasticity #mindfulnesspractice